ingram1107/zettel-notes/lit/@Meyer2005.md

 - [ ] Item 54: Familiarize yourself with the standard library, including TR1

-# Be aware of template metaprogramming
+# Item 48: Be aware of template metaprogramming

 Template metaprogram is a program that executes inside a compiler that will output source code instantiated from the defined templates then further compile